Pine Mountain, Georgia

 Pine Mountain is a town in Harris and Meriwether counties in the U.S. state of Georgia.
 As of the 2020 census it had a population of 1,216.

-The Harris County portion of Pine Mountain is part of the Columbus, GA-AL Metropolitan Statistical Area, while the small portion that extends into Meriwether County is part of the Atlanta-Sandy Springs-Roswell Metropolitan Statistical Area.
+The Harris County portion of Pine Mountain is part of the Columbus, Georgia metropolitan area, while the small portion that extends into Meriwether County is part of the Atlanta metropolitan area.

 History

 The town began in 1882 when the railroad spread to Pine Mountain from Columbus, and until 1958, the community was known as "Chipley".
 The name was changed to "Pine Mountain" due to the existence of Callaway Gardens.

 Geography

 Pine Mountain is located in northeastern Harris County, with a small portion extending north into the southwestern corner of Meriwether County.
 The town is located along U.S. Route 27, which runs north to south through the town, leading northwest 17 mi to LaGrange and south 8 mi to Hamilton, the Harris County seat.
 Georgia State Route 18 and Georgia State Route 354 intersect U.S. Route 27 in the town limits.
 Route 18 leads west 20 mi to West Point and northeast 16 mi to Greenville.
 Atlanta is 78 mi by road to the northeast, and Columbus is 33 mi to the southwest.
 The town is located at the northern base of the Pine Mountain Range.

 According to the United States Census Bureau, the town has a total area of 3.2 sqmi, of which 0.1 sqmi, or 3.30%, are water.